AppointmentGuru/AppointmentGuru-Website/help/submit-to-medical-aid.md

 # Submit your invoice to medical aids

-We haven't yet implemented direct submission to medical aids but it's definitely on our to-do list.
-In the meantime, the option is to send the invoice to yourself by email and then forward it on to the medical aid claim address.
+When sending an invoice to yourself or client, click on the search icon next to *Send to email* and a list of medical aid claim email addresses will open.
+Choosing one will also send the invoice directly to the medical aid.

-We look forward to introducing medical aid submission features in the future!
+We're planning to work on improving the feature in the future.

 ### Related articles